emaicus/Rangers-and-Ruffians/docs/Book_of_Lore.md

 __Gifts:__

 * __Level 0__
-  * __Goddess Of The Woods:__ {'description': 'You are able to influence plants and vines.
-For example, if you are falling, vines might reach out to catch you, or if you are making your way through a forest, trees will lean slightly out of your way.', 'type': 'general'}
+  * __Goddess Of The Woods:__ You are able to influence plants and vines.
+For example, if you are falling, vines might reach out to catch you, or if you are making your way through a forest, trees will lean slightly out of your way.
-  * __Goddess Of The Hunt:__ {'description': 'Gain advantage on any tracking and foraging checks.
+  * __Goddess Of The Hunt:__ Gain advantage on any tracking and foraging checks.
 Your spells also have extra potency when cast on beasts.
-Depending on the spell, this can add an additional dice of damage, healing an extra turn of duration, or give a beast advantage or disadvantage on relavant checks.', 'type': 'general'}
+Depending on the spell, this can add an additional dice of damage, healing an extra turn of duration, or give a beast advantage or disadvantage on relavant checks.
 * __Level 10__
-  * __Warden Of The Woods:__ {'description': 'You are able to commune with all of nature around you for one mile, gaining some level of understanding about the lay of the land, and where enemies may be hiding.', 'type': 'general'}
+  * __Warden Of The Woods:__ You are able to commune with all of nature around you for one mile, gaining some level of understanding about the lay of the land, and where enemies may be hiding.
 * __Level 5__
-  * __Darkvision:__ {'description': 'You gain the darkvision ability.', 'type': 'general'}
+  * __Darkvision:__ You gain the darkvision ability.
-  * __Goddess Of Marriage:__ {'description': 'Gain an additional 10 health if you are under the effect of a Marriage or Pledge ritual.', 'type': 'general'}
+  * __Goddess Of Marriage:__ Gain an additional 10 health if you are under the effect of a Marriage or Pledge ritual.

 #### Naris